zhangxue19/Turing-Universe/Alan J. Perlis/艾伦·佩利-人生经历 Alan J. Perlis_Life experience.md

 #### Scientific experience

-1957, Perlis published ‘Internal Translator (IT): A Compiler for the 650.’ with J. W. Smith and H. R. Van Zoeren
+1957, Perlis published ‘Internal Translator (IT): A Compiler for the 650.’ with J. W. Smith and H. R. Van Zoeren.

 1958, at a joint meeting of the ACM Group and the European Group, which was dominated by GAMM, then the Association of Applied Mathematics and Mechanics of the Federal Republic of Germany, the two groups combined their recommendations on algorithmic notation into One, forming 'Algol 58' (originally known as the 'International Algebra Language'.
 It was later renamed 'Algol 58' ).